Internet Trends for the Green Era

 What to do?

 Green Host It offers Joomla for free on every web hosting plan.
 Joomla is an easy-to-use content management system with unlimited free modules and plugins.
 Use MobileJoomla to turn your website into a mobile website, instantly.
+Implement mobile website optimization to capture the visitor traffic that is coming from smart phones.

 Users are opening their wallets while on-the-go now more than ever before.
 Mobile websites and eCommerce stores are becoming more popular and mCommerce – the term for eCommerce stores geared towards mobile users – are becoming more commonplace for the simple fact that people are now shopping while on their smart phones.
 People tend to buy products as an impulse decision while mobile more than while on a desktop computer.
 By building a mobile website and selling a product that is “liked” and that visitors trust, shoppers will likely come back for more.